 The first ALDI in Denmark opened in 1977.
-The retailer now operates close to 200 supermarket stores nationwide, and five years ago, embarked on an ambitious plan of modernisation.
+The retailer now operates 120 supermarket stores nationwide, and five years ago, embarked on an ambitious plan of modernisation.
 Interiors were brightened, aisles widened and new locations purchased.

 Thomas Sørensen joined ALDI Denmark in 2020 as a Project Manager.
 A retail man through and through, and a self-confessed “data nerd”, he turned his attention to the company’s workforce management.